CanerKocak/https_outcall/README.md

 # HTTPS Outcall Server

 A simple Actix Web server designed to be compatible with Internet Computer canister HTTPS outcalls.
+This server provides a lightweight HTTP endpoint that can be called from Internet Computer canisters using the HTTPS outcall feature.

+## Purpose

+The Internet Computer Protocol requires IPv6 connectivity for its canister HTTPS outcalls.
+This server is specifically configured to:

+1. Bind to IPv6 addresses to ensure compatibility with IC canisters
+2. Provide simple endpoints for testing and development
+3. Run reliably as a system service

 ## Features